||Registry of biomedical companies:

 Synthetic biology uses chemical protocols and inferences to solve mechanistic problems useful for medicinal chemistry.
 There are two sides to this problem on the sterol lanosterol.
 Problem A will involve lanosterol and its synthesis with reduction of C-25 on the side-chain.
 If resynthesized and a 13C label placed on the side-chain on C26 the reduction of the alpha-beta unsaturation on its plane would result in a chiral centre determining if the H is introduced above as opposed to below the plane of symmetry.
 A 13C NMR scan would show the position of the lone peak upstream or downstream depending on nuclear shielding.
 The last step is in question as to whether a Wolff-Kishner Reduction is an effective route or whether the one-pot reduction with solvent n-butyl silane or diethyl silane (Si-H) that reacts 1H per -OH group and sequentially 2H per carbonyl group using the catalyst tri(pentafluorophenyl)borane.
 The phenols are converted to silyloxybenzenes.
 Problem B with synthetic biology in this work is to synthesize a derivative of a precursor to Vit D's active compounds through the liver/kidneys that back inhibits (feedback inhibition, FBI) as an 'agonist' and could be a candidate as a pro-Vit D therapeutic drug.
 A major hurdle of this type of research is with animals that starts with lanosterol (animals and fungi) which convert this to cholesterol via the cytochrome P-450 superfamily of enzymes in 19 steps (drugs in pharma can take typically up to 21 steps) and to 7-dehydrocholesterol and upon irradiation to cholecalciferol or Vit D3 and to related hormones like calcidiol in the liver and kidney.
 Enzyme affinity and avidity to drug analogues is a question open to experimentation with structure-mechanisms to be studied with the enzymes involved in proteomics, structural folding studies, x-ray crystallography and structure-proofing to make the lanosterol side-chain derivatives bind constructively by residue replacement.
 Orientation and proximity (e. g. hydrogen-bonding between the aldehyde group of the prosthetic side-chain and amino acid residues of the enzymes) of atomic residues is apropos here.
 Steroidals such as those derived and proposed from Vit D activated forms can open up further speculation as to their appropriateness for heart health or cardiac performance, muscular performance and inflammation and cancer.
 All these new avenues of research will have to be further studied.

-Chronic Inflammation, Immunogeneicity and Disease: new drug discovery.
+Chronic Inflammation, Immunogeneicity and Disease: new drugs.

 "Chronic Inflammation, Immunogeneicity and Disease: the promise of new drug discovery."
 Has appeared in the Biomolecular and Medical Journal (Est. 2008).
 We are publishing this new paper on the links between chronic inflammation, immunonogeneic response and disease states, such as diabetes, atherosclerosis and cancer, and their links to both nutritionals, Vit D and fructans, in the lower gut, a clue to the linkage between the two factors and other diseases also linked to the prolonged chronic elicitation or aggravation of the inflammation response.
 We invite editorial oversight on the investigation of the inflammation process including published/unpublished research findings on this exciting and growing field in health research.